Rank #1 on Google Maps

 Mac Mini

 The RAM is soldered.
 Whatever you buy is what you have, permanently.
 If your workloads outgrow 64GB, you’re buying a new machine.
-Mac Mini clusters via Thunderbolt and Exo Labs exist as an option, but they’re complex infrastructure that demands real technical investment, not a substitute for one-click cloud scaling.
+Mac Mini clusters via Thunderbolt and Exo Labs exist as an option, but they’re a complex infrastructure that demands real technical investment, not a substitute for one-click cloud scaling.

 5) Security